| | |

 challenges

-- to raise significantly
+to raise significantly

-the sector contribution to GDP
+the sector contribution to GDP to increase forex

-- to increase government
+earnings to increase government

-- to create job opportunities
+revenues to create job opportunities to ensure environmental

-protection
+protection 5.5.3

-Key Stakeholders and Institutions Involved
+Key Stakeholders and Institutions Involved The

 key stakeholders of the minerals sector include the private sector, government